 Command Unfiltered Schematic Filtered Schematic Technology-> Flattened to Gates View Creates a new, unfiltered Technology schematic of the entire design, flattened to the level of Boolean logic gates.
-Technology-> Flattened Critical Path Creates a filtered, flattened Tec shows only the instances with path. chnology view schematic that the worst slack times and their Unflatten Schematic Undoes any flattening done by Dissolve Instances and Flatte Current Schematic at the current schematic level.
-Returns to original schematic, as it was before flattening (and any filtering). schematic level.
+Technology-> Flattened Critical Path Creates a filtered, flattened Tec shows only the instances with path.
+Unflatten Schematic Undoes any flattening done by Current Schematic at the current original schematic, as it was be filtering). schematic level.
 Returns to the